Svetlana Makarovič

 Svetlana Makarovič (born 1 January 1939) is a Slovenian writer of prose, poetry, children's books, and picture books, and is also an actress, illustrator and chanteuse.
 She has been called "The First Lady of Slovenian poetry."
 She is also noted for borrowing from Slovenian folklore to tell stories of rebellious and independent women.
 She is well-known adult and youth author.
 Her works for youth have become a part of modern classic and youth canon, which both hold a special place in history of the Slovenian youth literature.
 She won the Levstik Award for Lifetime Achievement in 2011.

 Biography

 Makarovič finished secondary school for pre-school teachers in Ljubljana.
-In the early 1960s she began with study of various humanistic sciences (psychology, pedagogics, ethnology and foreign languages), she played piano in various cafes and for a short period she was a secretary and teacher for children with special needs.
+In the early 1960s, she began with study of various humanistic sciences, including psychology, pedagogics, ethnology and foreign languages.
+Makarovič also played piano in various cafes and, for a short period, she was a secretary and teacher for children with special needs.
 In 1968, she finished her study at Academy for Theatre, Radio, Film and Television.
-She was an actress in the Ljubljana city Theatre and the Slovene National Theatre.
+Makarovič was an actress in the Ljubljana city Theatre and the Slovene National Theatre.
 She is a freelance writer since 1970.